-The Audit and Risk Assurance Committee is requested to discuss and support the content of the Draft Accountability Report, providing any feedback that is relevant to its objective to the Board Secretary by Friday, 14 May 2021, in order to provide assurance to the Board that a robust governance process was enacted during the year.
+The Audit and Risk Assurance Committee is requested to support the content of the Accountability Report, in order to provide assurance to the Board that a robust governance process was enacted during the year and to recommend its subsequent approval to the Board.

-Amcanion: (rhaid cwblhau) Objectives: (must be completed) Committee ToR Reference Cyfeirnod Cylch Gorchwyl y Pwyllgor 5.2 In particular, the Committee will review the adequacy of: 5.2.1 all risk and control related disclosure statements (in particular the Annual Governance Statement and the Annual Quality Statement), together with any accompanying Head of Internal Audit statement, external audit opinion or other appropriate independent assurances, prior to endorsement by the Board; Cyfeirnod Cofrestr Risg Datix a Sgôr Cyfredol: Datix Risk Register Reference and Score: Not Applicable Safon(au) Gofal ac lechyd: Health and Care Standard(s): Governance, Leadership and Accountability Amcanion Strategol y BIP: UHB Strategic Objectives: Not Applicable Amcanion Llesiant BIP: UHB Well-being Objectives: Hyperlink to HDdUHB Well-being Statement Not Applicable
+Amcanion: (rhaid cwblhau) Objectives: (must be completed) Committee ToR Reference Cyfeirnod Cylch Gorchwyl y Pwyllgor 5.2 In particular, the Committee will review the adequacy of: 5.2.1 all risk and control related disclosure statements (in particular the Annual Governance Statement and the Annual Quality Statement), together with any accompanying Head of Internal Audit statement, external audit opinion or other appropriate independent assurances, prior to endorsement by the Board; 5.2.2 the underlying assurance processes that indicate the degree of the achievement of corporate objectives, the effectiveness of the management of principal risks and the appropriateness of the above disclosure statements; 5.2.3 the policies for ensuring compliance with relevant regulatory, legal and code of conduct and accountability requirements; and 5.2.4 the policies and procedures for all work related to fraud and corruption as set out in National Assembly for Wales Directions and as required by the Counter Fraud and Security Management Service.
+Not Applicable Score: Safon(au) Gofal ac lechyd: Health and Care Standard(s): Governance, Leadership and Accountability Amcanion Strategol y BIP: UHB Strategic Objectives: Not Applicable Amcanion Llesiant BIP: UHB Well-being Objectives: Hyperlink to HDdUHB Well-being Statement Not Applicable

 Gwybodaeth Ychwanegol: Further Information:

-Ar sail tystiolaeth: NHS Wales 2018/19 Manual for Accounts
+Ar sail tystiolaeth: NHS Wales 2020/21 Manual for Accounts

 Evidence Base:

 Rhestr Termau: Within Report

 Glossary of Terms:

-Partïon / Pwyllgorau â ymgynhorwyd Chief Executive Officer ymlaen llaw y Pwyllgor Archwilio a Director of Workforce and OD Sicrwydd Risg: Deputy Director of HR Parties / Committees consulted prior Chair to Audit and Risk Assurance Assistant Head of Financial Accounting Committee: Ŭ
+Partïon / Pwyllgorau â ymgynhorwyd Chief Executive Officer

+ymlaen llaw y Pwyllgor Archwilio a Director of Workforce and OD

+Sicrwydd Risg: Director of Finance

+Parties / Committees consulted prior Senior Finance Business Partner (Accounting &

+to Audit and Risk Assurance Statutory and Reporting))

+Committee: Board Member

+Audit Wales

+Welsh Government